Knowledge base

 Learn more

-This guide explains how be notified for the arrival of new e-mails with the web app Mail Infomaniak (online service) mail.infomaniak.com).
+This guide explains how to be notified when new emails arrive with the web app Mail Infomaniak (online service mail.infomaniak.com).

 Preamble

-- Mail Infomaniak is compatible with web browsers (Chrome, Firefox, etc.) that offer visual alerts when a message arrives in the background.
+- Mail Infomaniak is compatible with web browsers (Chrome, Firefox, etc.) that offer visual alerts for incoming messages in the background.

-- The mobile app Infomaniak Mail (iOS / Android) also proposes to exploit the possibilities of notification of your mobile device.
+- The mobile app Infomaniak Mail (iOS / Android) also offers to use the notification capabilities of your mobile device.

-- Click on Browser in the left side menu.
+- Click on Browser in the left sidebar.

-- Activate the toggle switch button for Show notification when new emails are received:
+- Turn on the toggle switch to Show a notification when new emails are received:

 To remove this feature, turn off the toggle button.
-It will also be necessary to remove the authorization to notify in the browser directly (see the documentation of its publisher).
+You will also need to revoke notification permissions directly in the browser (see the publisher's documentation).

 Allow browser notifications…